 Did you know there are ways to support WISE that don't affect your current lifestyle or your family's financial security?
 You can make a gift that costs you nothing during your lifetime and does little, if anything, to impact your current cash flow and may leave your current financial planning unchanged.

 WISE maintains a small room for essential items, typically personal hygiene or similar products, for individuals receiving WISE services.
 The WISE Safe Home, a confidential emergency shelter for individuals and their children, also often needs donations.
+You can also put together a Welcome Packet, which is given to our shelter guests when they arrive.

 Amazon will donate .5% of eligible purchases to WISE when you shop at AmazonSmile.